 Field Atmosphonia

 “Field Atmosphonia” is a sound and light environment featuring 3,000 audio channels playing on custom-made speakers with LED lights.
 The project is a soundscape that comes in waves of complex polyphonies that emerge from the array of field recordings.
-The piece is presented in a large room, with the recordings changing typology gradually along the field of speakers: samples include wind, water, fire, ice, over 200 types of insects, over 300 types of birds, bells, metronomes, bombs and so on.
+The piece is presented in a large room, with the recordings changing typology gradually along the field of speakers: samples include wind, water, fire, ice, over 200 species of insects, over 300 types of birds, bells, metronomes, bombs and so on.
+Visitors are tracked by the control computer, and as they walk under the speakers, they play back and light up, allowing the participant to “tune into” specific sounds.

 General info